LittleHydron/BaseCamp/README.md

 How to run this application:
-Run "make" command in "thirdTask" diractory to build project.
+Run "make" command in "thirdTask" directory to build project.

 Run "./bin/sniffer" command to run application.